Charaut Math

 Charaut Math is a temple at Charaut block (Sitamarhi), in the Indian state of Bihar, of the Lakshminarayan monastic order group of the Hindu tradition.
+It is an ancient temple in the Mithila region of Bihar.
+Its antiquity is felt by looking at the throne with copper vessels, brass bells of over a Quital weight, brass and silver doors, etc. Apart from being a Hindu temple, it was also an important centre for the tradition of Sanskrit and Vedic learning in Mithila.

 History

 Charaut Math is a Hindu monastery.
 It was founded by Mahant Jai Kishun.
 He was earlier a Mahanth (Head of Hindu Monastery) in a Hindu Math at Matihani Math (Yjnayavalkya Lakshminarayan Vidyapeeth) of Nepal territory.
-He founded this Hindu Math when the Maharaja of Darbhanga Raj granted this village for the purpose of building Hindu Monastery to impart Vedic education to students.
+He founded this Hindu Math when the Maharaja of Darbhanga Raj granted this village for the purpose of building a monastery to impart Vedic knowledge to students.
 It was founded in 1761.
 It became an important center for the Hindu Vedic culture and tradition and education.
 Charaut was a part of the kingdom of Darbhanga Raj, in the 18th century.